Portolan chart: Terminology

-Contents
+Specific features of portolan charts

 Rhumb lines

 Portolan charts are characterized by their rhumbline networks, which emanate out from compass roses located at various points on the map.
 The lines in these networks are generated by compass observations to show lines of constant bearing.
 Though often called rhumbs, they are better called "windrose lines": As cartographic historian Leo Bagrow states, "…the word [loxodromic or rhumb chart] is wrongly applied to the sea-charts of this period, since a loxodrome gives an accurate course only when the chart is drawn on a suitable projection.
 Cartometric investigation has revealed that no projection was used in the early charts…".

 The straight lines shown criss-crossing portolan charts represent the sixteen directions (or headings) of the mariner's compass from a given point, which became thirty-two directions from around 1450.
 The principal lines are oriented to the magnetic north pole.
 Thus the grid lines varied slightly for charts produced in different eras, due to the natural changes of the Earth's magnetic declination.
 These lines are similar to the compass rose displayed on later maps and charts.
 "All portolan charts have wind roses, though not necessarily complete with the full thirty-two points; the compass rose ... seems to have been a Catalan innovation".

+Symbols

+Portolan charts also feature various symbols, primarily black crosses and red dots, which represent navigational hazards such as reefs, rocks, shoals, and sandbanks.
+In the earliest portolan charts, dated to the thirteenth century, black dots denoted rocks, and red dots sand or shoals.
+Charts did not include a key for these symbols, but occasionally they were accompanied by names or comments.
+These names were often placed at the nearest coastal point to the hazard, but within the coastline.
+The + symbol is often used to signify isolated rocks and is at times combined with other symbols to represent a group of rocks or sandbanks.
+The earliest surviving charts, such as the 1280 Carte Pisana, indicate that these hazards were initially represented entirely in one color.
+Within surviving charts the use of two colors was first recorded in the 1313 Vesconte atlas.